jacobslusser/jquery-components/README.md

             // Within the component, do any jQuery you want.
             $el.click(function () {
-                // Bind the '#component' div to component 2
+                // Bind the '#component' div to component 2.
+This will cause jquery-components
+                // to remove 'comp1' from the DOM, clone template 'comp2', pass it to a new instance
+                // of Comp2 view model, and inject it into the DOM.
                 $('#component').component('comp2');
             });
         }